praveenande84/Target-Interview/03 Theory/01 Client/04 Javascript/Javascript.md

 #### var
-If a variable declare using var, then initialization is not mandatory.
+If a variable declare using `var`, then initialization is not mandatory.
 This variable can be re-assigned and re-declared.
 If a variable is declared inside a function, it is function-scoped.
 Else, it is global-scoped.

 #### let